 Rubus purbeckensis is a low-arching species which forms low bushes or grows up through gorse scrub.
-The panicle is narrowly pyramidal, with a congested head of flowers at the apex.
-There are a few trifoliate leaves lower down and often several small single leaflets just below the main part of the inflorescence.
-The rachis is slightly flexuose, green or reddish, thickly pubescent, with long slender declining prickles.
+The panicle is narrow in shape with a congested head of flowers at the apex.
+There are a few trifoliate leaves lower down and often several small single leaflets just below the main head of flowers.
+The rachis is flexuose below, green or reddish, thickly pubescent, with long slender declining prickles.
 Very short-stalked glands and patent prickles occur on the pedicels.

 The upper panicle leaflets are a matt yellow-green to dark green colour and shortly pubescent above, ovate or somewhat rhomboid in shape, plicate, with a short or sometimes long apex.
 The leaflets are sharply and narrowly serrate, giving a finely jagged and crisped appearance, made more distinctive by hairs showing between the teeth and a dark reddish-brown tinge around the margin.

-Leaves are usually 5-foliate (sometimes 3-foliate), with the leaflets contiguous to slightly imbricate.
-The terminal leaflet is ovate to broadly elliptical, with an emarginate to subcordate base and an acuminate apex; usually dark green in colour.
-Leaflets are often moderately plicate like the panicle leaflets and often also have a dark-brown tinged, deeply and irregularly serrate (i.e. rather jagged) margin.
+Leaves are usually 5-foliate (sometimes 3-foliate), mid to dark green in colour, with the leaflets contiguous to slightly imbricate.
+The terminal leaflet is fairly small, c.7 x 4.5cm (published measurement), or perhaps a little wider, usually ovate, with an emarginate to subcordate base and an acuminate apex.
+Leaflets are often moderately plicate like the panicle leaflets, with sides angled inwards, and often also have a dark-brown tinged, deeply and irregularly serrate margin.

-Leaflets are greenish felted below, both on the stem and in the panicle.
+Leaflets are greenish or whitish-green felted below, both on the stem and in the panicle.

-The stem is bluntly angled with flat or rounded sides, dull purplish brown, usually shortly pubescent with no stalked glands.
-The prickles are shorter to about the same length as the width of the stem, relatively slender, with a red base and a yellow tip.
+The stem is bluntly angled with flat or slightly rounded sides, becoming dull purple; usually shortly pubescent with no stalked glands.
+The prickles are shorter to about the same length as the width of the stem, moderately stout, either wholly yellow or with a red base and yellow tip.